bhj/KaraokeEternal/README.md

 ## Contributing & Development

 Contributions are most welcome!
-Make sure you have [Node.js 12](https://nodejs.org/en/), then:
+Make sure you have [Node.js](https://nodejs.org/en/) 12 or later, then:

 1. Fork and clone the repo
 2. `npm i`